eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 ## Forcing Insertion / Avoiding depart delay

+The following remedies are generally recommended to improve insertion flow:

 - On multi-lane roads, make sure that all lanes are used for insertion i.e. by setting `departLane="random"` (or `free` or `best`)
 - set option **--extrapolate-departpos**
 - insert with `departSpeed="avg"` or `departSpeed="last"` (see [capacity comparison](RoadCapacity.md#further_headway_effects))

+For specialized use cases the following tips may help to achieve even more insertions:

 - alternatively: Use `departPos="last"` in combination with `departSpeed="desired"` : vehicle position will be adjusted to the maximum position behind the leader vehicle that allows driving with the desired speed
 - insert with a fixed departSpeed (numerical value) and set option **--ignore-route-errors**.